botsocket/quartz/Documentation.md

 -   `options`: Connection options where:
     -   `token`: The authentication token.
     -   `id`: The session id to resume connection.
 Optional.
     -   `shard`: A tuple containing sharding information.
 The first item is the current shard id and the second item is the total number of shards.
-Optional.
+Defaults to `[0, 1]`
     -   `intents`: [Gateway intents](https://discord.com/developers/docs/topics/gateway#gateway-intents).
-Can be any of [these](#intents), their corresponding values or an array of both types.
+Can be any of [these](#available-intents), their corresponding values or an array of both types.
 Optional.
     -   `reconnect`: Reconnection options where:
         -   `attempts`: The number of reconnection attempts.
 Defaults to `Infinity`.
         -   `delay`: The amount of time in milliseconds to backoff before reconnecting.
 Defaults to `1000`.